openvinotoolkit/openvino_notebooks/notebooks/216-knowledge-graphs-conve/README.md

 ## Knowledge graphs model optimization using the Intel OpenVINO toolkit
-Knowledge graphs provide an efficient way to encode domain information and are used in a number of real-world applications.
+Knowledge graphs provide an efficient way to encode domain information and are used in a number of real-world applications. <br>
 This notebook showcases optimizations that can be obtained using the Intel OpenVINO toolkit on a neural networks based Knowledge Graph embeddings model (ConvE).
 The ConvE model we use is an implementation of the paper Convolutional 2D Knowledge Graph Embeddings by Tim Dettmers et al. (https://arxiv.org/abs/1707.01476).